Received a Tax Notice? Respond and Resolve with our Tax Experts.

 How is Cess in GST Calculated?

-Compensation cess is levied and calculated above the amount of GST that has been charged on the supply of particular goods and services.
+Compensation cess is levied and calculated above the amount of GST that has been charged on the taxable value of supply and the rates provided in the GST cess rate schedule.

 Let’s understand this with the help of an example -